ibm-cloud-docs/containers/cs_cluster_plan_network.md

 **External communication to apps that run on worker nodes**

 To provide private access to an app in your cluster, you can create a private network load balancer (NLB) or Ingress application load balancer (ALB) to expose your app to the private network only.
 If you need to provide limited public access to an app in your cluster, you can create a public NLB or ALB to expose your app.
-Because all traffic goes through your gateway appliance firewall, you can control public and public traffic to the network services that expose your apps by opening up the service's ports and IP addresses in your firewall to permit inbound traffic to these services.
+Because all traffic goes through your gateway appliance firewall, you can control public and private traffic to the network services that expose your apps by opening up the service's ports and IP addresses in your firewall to permit inbound traffic to these services.

 Ready to get started with a cluster for this scenario?
 After you plan your [high availability](/docs/containers?topic=containers-ha_clusters) and [worker node](/docs/containers?topic=containers-planning_worker_nodes) setups, see [Creating clusters](/docs/containers?topic=containers-clusters).